NafeeWalee/NafeeWalee/README.md

-### Hi there, Walee is here [IGN:Pure] & I'm a Flutter Developer!! 👋
+### Hi there, Walee is here.. 👋

 [![](https://github.com/NafeeWalee/NafeeWalee/blob/master/Reanimated%20Madara.gif)](#)

+- Fully devoted to flutter programming.
+- Freelancer in Bangladesh.
+- Pull Stacked developer (pulling stuffs from stackoverflow)
+- More than 20 projects apps are completed (mostly private projects)
-- ⚡ I’m currently working on ... something related to flutter!
+- ⚡ I’m currently working on ... something related to flutter...
-- 👯 I'm an employee at AndIT software company in Khulna, Bangladesh.

 My journey to Flutter Development:
 My Name is Nafeeul Alam Walee.
 I'm a Flutter Application Developer.
-About an year ago (18th March, 2020) I switched from Native (Java) to Flutter development.
+About an year ago (18th March, 2020) I switched from Native Android development(Java) to Flutter development.
 Since then, I'm in love with flutter.
-In my (never ending) adventure of learning flutter, I have experienced countless difficulties and successfully overcame all of them in time (i.e. responsive application & layout adaptiveness, data scaling, modelling & custom widgets, REST API creation & integration ,dealing with countless hours of ERD & DFD creation, google play & iOS documentation preparation & handling app submission).

 ### Connect with me: